 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management and LMIS modules).

 Frequency/Timing of Data Acquisition: As often as order and shipment transactions flow to ARTMIS, at least daily.

 Estimated Cost of Data Acquisition: Minimal; data to be collected by GHSC-PSM staff.
 Responsible Individual(s) at the Project: